Generic372/warehouse-app/README.md

 This is the final iteration of GENERIC-TEAM'S ICS 372 Group Project.
 We are porting the software we previously wrote in Java to the android mobile platform.
-Please read through this documentation as it is every important for the success of team collectively, and individually.
-Any questions about the project can be asked in our discord group chat.
+Please read through this documentation as it is every important for the success of team collectively, and individually Any questions about the project can be asked in our discord group chat.

+# SET UP PROJECT WITH ANDROID STUDIO
+* Download Android Studio Here: https://developer.android.com/studio/index.html
+* Clone this repository into your local machine using git bash Make sure to clone into a path that does not contain white spaces i.e (C:\Users\swift\OneDrive\Documents\Object-Oriented Design and Implementation) would not be ideal
+* Open Android Studio and select: Open Existing Project
+* Navigate to the directory where project is loacted and select.
+HURRAY!

 # ROLES
 * UI Developer – Seyi